-Therefore, the Newton's laws are only applicable to the inertial reference frames, i.e. the frame with no acceleration.
-But as it has been discussed, acceleration is not an absolute quantity and it has to be defined with respect to some other frame.
-So, while defining the inertial reference frame there is no way to say that the frame is somehow special because there is no other frame based on which we should calculate its acceleration.
-In the above example while defining the inertial reference frame, I have measured the acceleration with respect to the surface of the Earth.
-But the earth is rotating around its own axis and is moving around the sun that is again moving around our galaxy.
-Thus, the reference frame, which I have considered as an inertial frame, is not acceleration free, and so it is not an inertial frame in the true sense.
-Newton's law is not thus fully applicable in that frame and the expression used in Eq.(\ref{eq:stone}) is not accurate as different type of inertial forces will act on this reference frame.
-However, quantitatively these inertial forces are so negligible that even without considering these forces one can come up to a fairly good approximation for the motion of the stone.
+However, as the acceleration is a relative quantity there is no way to define an inertial reference frame because there is no other frame based on which we can calculate its acceleration.
+Surface of Earth is not an inertial frame in the true sense.
+Newton's law is not thus fully applicable in that frame and the expression used in Eq.(\ref{eq:stone}) is not accurate as different inertial forces due to the motion of Earth and Sun etc. act on this reference frame.
+Quantitatively these inertial forces are so negligible that even without considering these forces one can come up to a fairly good approximation for the motion of the stone.